kubernetes/kubernetes/docs/proposals/loadbalancer-proposal.md

 Further, we can eventually introduce the 'request/limit model' for network resource to acheieve functionalities already implemented in compute resource, for example, qos and overcommit.

+##### Manually assign LoadBalancerClaim to a LodBalancer
+User can also manually assign LoadBalancerClaim to a LodBalancer, instead of letting loadbalancer-controller schedule for him.
+In such a case, resource request of all loadbalancerclaims may excess the loadbalancer's capacity.
+We validate request and capacity when loadbalancer-controller updating the loadbalancing rules: sort all Ingress "consume" a same LoadBalancers by creation time, if the sum request excess loadbalancer's capacity, avoid updating rules for the last few Ingress and send a event.
+Just like how we validate request at kubelet's side for Pods.

 ## API